MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 Some development work requires testing changes against "whatever the current production database looks like", which requires having postgresql installed locally (`brew install postgresql` on mac; download and run the official installer for windows; if you use linux/unix, you know how to install things for your favourite flavour, so just do that for postgresql).
 We backport prod data to staging every week, scrubbing PII, so we'll be creating a copy of that for local testing, too.

+*note*: your postgres version must be compatible with the version that is used on heroku in order for the `pg_dump` command to work.

 The steps involved in cloning the database for local use are as follows:

 1) grab a copy of the staging database by running `pg_dump DATABASE_URL > foundation.psql` on the commandline.
 In this, `DATABASE_URL` is a placeholder, and needs to be replaced with the value found for the `DATABASE_URL` environment variable that is used on heroku, for the staging instance.